kubernetes/kubernetes/docs/design/persistent-storage.md

 `PersistentVolumeClaimVolumeSource` references the user's PVC in the same namespace.
 This volume finds the bound PV and mounts that volume for the pod.
 A `PersistentVolumeClaimVolumeSource` is, essentially, a wrapper around another type of volume that is owned by someone else (the system).

-Kubernetes makes no guarantees at runtime that the underlying storage exists or is available.
+LMKTFY makes no guarantees at runtime that the underlying storage exists or is available.
 High availability is left to the storage provider.

 ### Goals